Horospherical stacks and stacky coloured fans: Introduction

 \subsection{Summary of results}

 Let $k$ be an algebraically closed field of characteristic $0$; all varieties and stacks for us are over $k$.
 Let $G$ be a connected reductive linear algebraic group over $k$.
 We define a horospherical $G$-stack as follows.
 A \textit{horospherical $G$-variety} is a normal $G$-variety such that there is an open orbit $G/H\subseteq X$ for which the stabilizer $H$ is a horospherical subgroup, i.e. $H$ contains a maximal unipotent subgroup of $G$.
+This ``horospherical condition" on $H$ is equivalent to insisting that $G/H$ be a principal torus bundle over a flag variety.

+A horospherical variety $X$ corresponds to a coloured fan $\Sigma^c$ which lives on a coloured lattice $N$ associated to the horospherical homogeneous space $G/H$.
+This coloured fan is a finite set of coloured cones $\sigma^c=(\sigma,\calF)$, where $\sigma$ denotes a polyhedral cone on $N$ and $\calF$ is a \textit{colour set}.
+We provide more details on horospherical varieties and coloured fans in \cref{sec:notation for horospherical varieties}.

-This ``horospherical" condition on $H$ is equivalent to insisting that $G/H$ be a principal torus bundle over a flag variety.
-Now a \textit{horospherical $G$-stack} is a quotient stack $[X/K]$ where $X$ is a horospherical $G$-variety and $K\subseteq\Aut^G(X)$ is a closed subgroup (see Definition \ref{def:horospherical stack}).
+Now a \textit{horospherical $G$-stack} is a quotient stack $[X/K]$ where $X$ is a horospherical $G$-variety and $K\subseteq\Aut^G(X)$ is a closed subgroup (see \cref{def:horospherical stack}).
 These specialize to horospherical varieties in the case where $K=\{1\}$, and these specialize to the toric stacks from \cite{satriano2015toric1} in the case where $G=T$ is a torus.

 In \cite{satriano2015toric1}, toric stacks correspond to combinatorial gadgets called stacky fans, which are a generalization of fans for toric varieties.
-We introduce a new combinatorial object called a \textit{stacky coloured fan}: this is a pair $(\Sigma^c,\beta)$ where $\Sigma^c$ is a coloured fan on the coloured lattice $N$ associated to some horospherical homogeneous space $G/H$, and $\beta:N\to L$ is a $\Z$-linear map of lattices (see Definition \ref{def:stacky coloured fan}).
+We introduce a new combinatorial object called a \textit{stacky coloured fan}: this is a pair $(\Sigma^c,\beta)$ where $\Sigma^c$ is a coloured fan and $\beta:N\to L$ is a $\Z$-linear map of lattices with finite cokernel (see \cref{def:stacky coloured fan}).
 In the case where $G=T$ is a torus, the coloured lattice $N$ is the usual one-parameter subgroup lattice of the torus $T/H$, the coloured fan $\Sigma^c$ is simply a fan $\Sigma$, and we recover the usual toric stacky fan $(\Sigma,\beta)$.